Herbal Allies to Reduce Holiday Overeating

 6. Green Tea

 Last but not least, we come to one of the most effective (while still being very safe) "weight loss herbs."
 Even with that claim, green tea's effects are somewhat subtle.
 The study results are a bit mixed, but in one of the more enthusiastic studies, taking green tea while dieting for 12 weeks resulted in three times more weight loss for the green tea versus the placebo group (15 versus 5 pounds lost).
 Although most of the studies use green tea extract supplements, various studies and case reports link green tea extract to liver toxicity.
 Therefore, I'd recommend sticking with the tried-and-true safety profile of green tea as a beverage.
 Quality matters.
-I particularly enjoy the organic, fair-trade jasmine green tea (loose or the exquisite pearls) from Mountain Rose Herbs.
+I particularly enjoy the organic, fair-trade jasmine green tea (loose or the exquisite pearls) from Mountain Rose Herbs or the fantastic Numi Tea Jasmine Green (loose, pearls, or bagged).
 White tea should offer at least as many benefits with slightly less caffeine, though it's more expensive.
 Decaf offers some benefit as well.
 Aim for two to six cups daily (as long as you tolerate it), or 16 to 36 ounces of brewed tea.

 So, there you have it.
 Definitely not miracle pills for weight loss but nonetheless definitely helpful, especially in helping us make wiser food choices and avoid overeating (while also balancing blood sugar and stress levels) during the holiday food fest.
 Buon appetito!